...::: Art Exhibit :::...

 “Jesus Uncensored” & the Art Exhibit

-The purpose of the exhibit
+The format of the exhibit

 This planned exhibit received an important boost